What Minecraft Teaches Us About Marketing Strategy

 See, the obsidian was forming on top of a sea of lava.
 After I would clear a block of obsidian, gravity would pull it straight down into the lava below.

 I stared at the screen and scratched my head.
 How was I going to get around this one?
-I didn't have any buckets with me (nor did I have the materials to make one handy), so carrying large quantities of water and lava were out of the question.
+I didn't have any buckets with me (nor did I have the materials to make one handy), so carrying large quantities of water and lava was out of the question.

 The best option would be to find a way to get the water and lava to mix somewhere the obsidian wouldn't exist over a sea of lava.